 We stated 4 different companies:

 Straight forward – there are NO mistakes when choosing any cymbals between these four companies!

-With a lot of similar features, there are things that are making these cymbals different.
+With many similar features, some things are making these cymbals different.

-It is usually that symbolic and traditional sound that these cymbals are providing from each brand.
+It is usually that symbolic and traditional sound that these cymbals provide from each brand.

-So, it is up to you which one you prefer and which one suits your taste better.
+So, it is up to you which one you prefer and which suits your taste better.

 Of course, let’s not forget to mention the Spizzichino cymbals.

-With their rareness and incredible quality, these cymbals are sorted and sold only to the biggest collectors.
+These cymbals are sorted and sold only to the biggest collectors with their rareness and incredible quality.